 “Medical payments coverage often does not include these items, although it's important to review your state's coverages, as well as the particular policies you're considering,” Morrow said.
 “In any event, the lost wages coverage alone is enough reason for many people to purchase PIP coverage.”

 Some people think they don’t need PIP because they have adequate health insurance.
 However, if you’re in a serious accident, medical bills can pile up and your health insurance might not cover all of them.
 That’s why you should consider PIP coverage.

-According to Katharine M. Nohr, an attorney in Hawaii, a big reason to buy PIP even if you have health insurance is because some policies don’t cover all the injuries caused by an accident.
+Katharine M. Nohr, an attorney in Hawaii, says a big reason to buy PIP even if you have health insurance is because some policies don’t cover all the injuries caused by an accident.

 “Your health insurance may deny benefits for motor vehicle accident related injuries,” Nohr said.
 “In Hawaii, a PIP carrier might allow more massage or physical therapy treatment than a health insurance provider.”

 Another reason to buy PIP: health insurance policyholders often have to deal with co-pays and deductibles.
 PIP coverage, on the other hand, usually reimburses you for those payments, according to Morrow.
 Still, there are some benefits health insurance covers that PIP doesn’t due to no-fault laws.